nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ``` (32*4)+4 = 132```

-Therefore, listening to CSID0 in sysfs would begin with
+Therefore, to export pin PE4 (CSID0) in sysfs you would use 132 to reference that pin:

 ```
 sudo sh -c 'echo 132 > /sys/class/gpio/export'
 ```

+PE4 - PE11 are numbers 132-139 in sysfs.

 ### GPIO Input

-These lines of code will let you read values on pin **PE4** which corresponds to **132** in Linux sysfs (PE4 - PE11 are numbers 132-139 in sysfs).
+To access the GPIO pins through sysfs there is a process that must be adhered.
+The following lines of code are an example that reads the changing state of pin **PE4** which corresponds to **132** in sysfs.

-If testing a switch we recommend adding a external pull-up or pull-down resistor to prevent floating pin logic state.
+When connecting a switch, we recommend adding a external pull-up or pull-down resistor to prevent a floating pin logic state.

 ![pull-down resistor](images/buttonUART_800.jpg)

-In terminal, tell the system you want to listen to a pin:
+In terminal, tell the system you want to listen to a pin by exporting it:

 ```shell
   sudo sh -c 'echo 132 > /sys/class/gpio/export'
 ```

-View the mode of the pin.
-By default the pin modes are set to input.
-So, the following command will return “in” unless the pin mode was changed to "out" previously:
+Next, the pin mode needs to be set.
+By default, the pin modes are set to input.
+So, the following command that views the mode will return “in” unless the pin mode was changed to "out" previously:

 ```shell
   cat /sys/class/gpio/gpio132/direction
 ```

-Connect a jumper wire or switch between pin PE4 and GND.
-Now use this line of code to read the value:
+Connect a switch between pin PE4 and GND.
+Use this line of code to read the value:

 ```shell
   cat /sys/class/gpio/gpio132/value
 ```

-Continuously poll switch pin PE4(132) for state change:
+Continuously poll a switch on pin PE4(132) for its state change:

 ```shell
   while ( true ); do cat /sys/class/gpio/gpio132/value; sleep 1; done;